 SB 857 (Vogel, R-Beaver): Amends Title 40 (Insurance) by authorizing providers to use telemedicine and requires insurers to provide coverage and reimbursement.
 This telemedicine parity law would require private payers to reimburse telemedicine services in the same way as in-person services.

 STATUS: The bill passed the House and Senate and was sent to the Governor’s desk.
-This week the Governor vetoed the bill noting that it “arbitrarily restricts the use of telemedicine for certain doctor-patient interactions.”
+On April 29, the Governor vetoed the bill noting that it “arbitrarily restricts the use of telemedicine for certain doctor-patient interactions.”
 He was referencing the House Republican amendment that would prohibit telemedicine for some abortion medications.